Miami (OH) vs. North Texas Frisco Football Classic NCAA Football Odds, Plays and Insights | December 23, 2021

 North Texas Stats and Trends

-- In North Texas' 12 games this year, it has eight wins against the spread.

-- The Mean Green have an ATS record of 4-3 in their seven games when underdogs by 3 points or more this season.
+- The Mean Green have been underdogs by 3 points or more seven times this year and are 4-3 ATS in those contests.

 - North Texas' games this year have gone over the total in four out of 11 opportunities (36.4%).

-- North Texas is 6-0 against the spread and 5-2 overall in games when it puts up more than 23.8 points.
+- North Texas is 6-0 against the spread and 5-2 overall when the team records more than 23.8 points.

-- When North Texas amasses more than 372.8 yards, the team is 6-2 against the spread and 5-4 overall.
+- When North Texas totals over 372.8 yards, the team is 6-2 against the spread and 5-4 overall.

 - The Mean Green have turned the ball over one more time (16 total) than the RedHawks have forced a turnover (15) this season.